touchlab/Stately/README.md

 ## Collections

+## Important note for all collections!!!

+AtomicReference can leak memory in Kotlin Native.
+To avoid leaking memory, you should call `clear()` on any collection when done using it.

 ### Copy On Write List

 A MutableList that updates a stable copy on each edit.
 When you get an iterator, that iterator remains stable regardless